-The Year Two supervision groups provide more practical experience about how CAT is applied in students' own settings and practice.
-CAT supervision in most cases is offered face-toface, in small groups on a weekly basis.
-To be eligible for CAT Practitioner status, students are expected to deliver at least eight individual CAT interventions under qualified CAT supervision on a weekly basis, including ideally at least two 16-session interventions.
+The Year 2 supervision groups provide more practical experience about how CAT is applied in students' own settings and practise.CAT supervision in most cases is offered in small groups on a weekly basis.
+Students are expected to deliver up to four individual CAT interventions under qualified CAT supervision on a weekly basis, including ideally at least two 16-session interventions.